Nonary/AutoHDRSwitch/Readme.md

 Checks to see if the last connected Moonlight client asked for HDR, if so, it will enable HDR.
 Otherwise, it will disable it.
 Once the stream ends, it will configure the last HDR setting prior to starting the stream.

+(Optionally) If enabled, will toggle HDR on and off automatically to fix issues with the IDDSampleDriver on overblown colors when streaming in HDR.

 ## Credits:
 The HDR toggling code is from the following repositories:
 - https://github.com/Codectory/AutoActions - The original developer of the HDR toggle code that made calling the DLL possible.